pierrelux/pierrelux.github.com/_posts/2012-11-25-bringing-a-virtual-box-machine-to-the-physical-world-over-the-network.md

 ## On the target machine

-Prior to the following, you would first need to create and boot from a USB stick any sort of linux distrogiving you access to netcat and dd.
+Prior to the following, you would first need to create and boot from a USB stick any sort of linux distro giving you access to `netcat` and `dd`.

     $ nc -l 9901 | dd of=/dev/sda

-where /dev/sda obvi­ously cor­re­spond to the drive on which you wish to install the sys­tem.
+where /dev/sda corresponds to the drive on which you wish to install the system.
 If you are unsure, check with:

     $ fdisk -l

 ## On the VirtualBox host

     $ VBoxManage internalcommands converttoraw ubuntu1204.vdi ubuntu1204.raw
     $ dd if=ubuntu1204.raw | nc 192.168.3.135 9901

 Here `192.168.3.135` is the IP of the target system running the `nc` command.